muflone/pulldocker/README.md

 END:
   - bash -c 'echo END ${DATE} ${TIME}'
 ```

+The `NAME` argument is required for each profile and identifies the profiles.
+Its usage becomes useful on the commands, and it's assigned to the NAME command
+variable (see below).

+The `STATUS` argument can be a boolean value with `true` or `false` and if set
+to `false` the profile is considered as disabled so it will not be checked or
+updated.
+This could be useful to disable the profile, and still keeping its definition
+in the YAML file.

+The `REPOSITORY_DIR` argument is used to specify to git working copy to update
+and to check for updates.

+The `REMOTES` arguments is a list with the remotes to check for updates, as
+previously set in the git directory.

 The `TAGS` argument can be used to deploy the update only when the latest
 commit matches a tag.
 The tag specification can be `'*'` to indicate any tag